 For the next competition, it might be interesting to produce more specific subjects.
 I would like to see for example what concrete initiatives the children follow or imagine in their community to deal with the problems they could identify so clearly.

 I had the impression many entries this time portrayed a bright future.
 It was a reminder that adults must be responsible and pass on a clean future to the children.
 The paintings based on children's free inspirations and stories, not the environmental conservation forced onto them by adults, have the power to engage viewers.
-The entries are so interesting, showing glimpses of the cultural backgrounds of each country.
+The entries are so interesting, showing glimpses of the cultural backgrounds of their residential areas.
 If you view the exhibited entries imagining children's thoughts and why they were awarded, you will feel their messages more strongly.

 Every year, I join the panel of judges from the internal preliminary selection onward.
 As we select entries, discussing them from various viewpoints, we never know until the end which entries are selected.
 Especially this year, many entries entailed diverse thoughts and stories in their details, and as each of them could be interpreted in many ways, selection was difficult.
-Even in the current environment where children could see past award-winning entries and be influenced by them via the Internet, I feel we selected unique entries that considered the environment with their own personal and national perspective.
+Even in the current environment where children could see past award-winning entries and be influenced by them via the Internet, I feel we selected unique entries that considered the environment with their own personal perspective.
 It was also a reminder the judges have the responsibility to be careful about how and with what criteria we select the entries.

 Kao exhibited the 8th contest award-winning entries at Kao's booth at EcoPro 2017 (Tokyo Big Sight) held from Thursday, Dec.
 7 to Saturday, Dec.
 9. The awards ceremony took place on Dec.
 9, the final day of the event, in which the nine winners of "eco together" - Planet Earth Grand Prix, and "eco together" - Kao Prize were invited to attend.